 - The last square leave whole and label “1 Gallon”

 - To assemble place your “1 Cup” page at the bottom.
 Tape your “1 Pint” sections over the “1 cup” sections along the outside of the paper. (see picture for clarification).

-- Then lay your “1 quart” sections over the Pints sections and staple along the two pints on the right side of the square.
+- Then lay your “1-quart” sections over the Pints sections and staple them along the two pints on the right side of the square.
 Then lay the “1 Gallon” square on top, and staple through all the layers down the left side.
 It should look like this:

 - This Tour’s week of history is the most modern history studied in CSH.
 Have your students write a letter about current events.
 Your older students can write about real news, your younger students can write about anything important to them (like what they did last weekend).
 You are basically writing modern history!

 - If you have any letters you’ve saved from long ago, pull them out for show and tell.
 If even you are too young for letters, maybe your parents or grandparents have some letters they’ve saved from their youth.
 See if these letters have the 3 parts of a letter!

 - Use this last week to have fun mixing up music from the whole year.
 Play a song and see if your students can tell which composer we studied wrote it.
 Start with the featured works for each quarter, then add on different songs that still exemplify that composer’s style.
 This is more easily done if you have some classical music CDs at home.
 But you can use Youtube to do some quick searches too.
 Here are a few to help you get started:

 - Picasso’s work often looks like lots of random shapes that have been arranged to give the idea of a person or object.
 If you have a little student (like a 3-4-5yr old) let them cut some random shapes out of construction paper of all colors (use up all those weird scraps from this past year!).
 Then have your older students arrange the shapes and glue them into a picture of a person or object with a cubist style.
 Add some details with markers or crayons if needed!